Severe Thunderstorm Warning issued for Beaver by NWS - News Break

 Severe Thunderstorm Warning issued for Beaver by NWS

-Effective: 2021-05-26 20:57:00 CDT Expires: 2021-05-26 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until midnight CDT for the Panhandle of Oklahoma.
-For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-05-26 20:48:00 CDT Expires: 2021-05-26 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Beaver The National Weather Service in Amarillo has issued a * Severe Thunderstorm Warning for East central Beaver County in the Panhandle of Oklahoma * Until 930 PM CDT. * At 857 PM CDT, a severe thunderstorm was located near Slapout, or 11 miles west of Laverne, moving northeast at 30 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
+Target Area: Beaver A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 930 PM CDT FOR SOUTHEASTERN BEAVER AND NORTHEASTERN LIPSCOMB COUNTIES At 848 PM CDT, a severe thunderstorm was located 6 miles north of Darrouzett, or 21 miles southeast of Beaver, moving northeast at 25 mph.
+HAZARD...70 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...Minor damage to roofs, siding, and trees is possible.
-Hail damage to vehicles is expected. * Locations impacted include Gate and Slapout.
-HAIL...1.00IN WIND...60MPHalerts.weather.gov
+IMPACT...Expect some tree damage.
+Damage is likely to mobile homes, roofs, and outbuildings.
+Hail damage to vehicles is expected.
+Locations impacted include Slapout.
+A Tornado Watch remains in effect until midnight CDT for the Panhandle of Oklahoma...and the Panhandle of Texas.
+HAIL...1.00IN WIND...70MPHalerts.weather.gov